hyperstack-org/website/CONTRIBUTING.md

 ## If you think you can improve the website

-Please create an issue describing your plans and reach out to us in the Gitter chat.
+Please create an issue describing your plans and reach out to us in the Slack chat.
 Our goal for this site is that it acts as a showcase for all that Hyperstack can do, so your creativity is very welcome.

 ## If you find a bug